sergeycherepanov/orocrm-docker-vagrant/README.md

 # Vagrant Box for OroCRM Docker Containers

-Vagrant box for build and run OroCRM in Docker
+Vagrant box for build and run OroCRM in Docker Containers

 ## Prepare Vagrant Environment